Skip to contents

 • Create a new repository without adding a README, .gitignore and license. checklist will add those files for you.

-• Run the code listed under “…or push an existing repository from the command line” in the command line.
+• Copy the code listed in your newly created repository on GitHub under “…or push an existing repository from the command line” and run it in the terminal.

 • Go on https://github.com to the “Settings” panel of the repository.